-- The Community Based Intake and Referral (CBIR) services are required to operate both locally within their defined catchment, and as a network to respond to enquiries and referrals about the wellbeing of vulnerable children and young people who are at risk of entry or re-entry into the statutory child protection system, and their families, and lead an alliance of local non-government and government services that work with vulnerable children, young people and families. - Three key functions of the CBIR are 1) information, assessment, advice and/or referral for support, 2) active engagement and referral for support and 3) lead a Local Level Alliance.
+- The CBIR or FaCC services are required to operate both locally within their defined catchment, and as a network of services to respond to enquiries and referrals about the wellbeing of vulnerable children and young people who are at risk of entry or re-entry into the statutory child protection system, and their families.
+They also support an alliance of local non-government and government services that work with vulnerable children, young people and families. - Services must align services delivery to the current version of the FaCC Program Guidelines. - Three key functions of FaCC are 1) information, assessment, advice and/or referral for support, 2) active engagement and referral for support and 3) support a Local Level Alliance.